 NOTE: NIST files are sometimes saved with the .SPH extension.

-How do I open a NIST file?
+How to open a NIST file

 Because NIST files are uncommon, most popular media players cannot play them.
 However, you can play NIST audio in VLC media player, and you can convert NIST files to a more usable audio format using FFmpeg or SoX.